Social Media

 Source: TikTok

-May 7, 2024TikTok officially files a petition in federal court to overturn the attempted ban.
+• May 7, 2024TikTok officially files a petition in federal court to overturn the attempted ban.
 The petition describes the suggested divestment as "impossible" and the January 2025 deadline as "arbitrary."

 • Jun 17, 2024: As reported by Reuters, a US appeals court announces that it will hold oral arguments regarding TikTok's divestment and ban on September 16, 2024.

 • July 27, 2024: Ironically, both major American parties' respective Presidential nominees have joined TikTok (with Trump joining in June and Kamala Harris joining in July).
 Both have mixed records on their attempts to ban the app.
-Both candidates have not fully committed to banning TikTok as of August 2024.
+Both candidates were not fully committed to banning TikTok as of August 2024.

 • August 16, 2024: TikTok claims that the Department of Justice misstated the app's ties to China, therefore making factual errors in the case against the app.